Pull Up a Chair to the Table

 It’s a rock.
 Shaped like a chair.
 It’s in the middle of the woods at Mashamoquet Brook State Park in Pomfret.
 I’m not sure what more I can say about it.

 Indian Chair is right on the Blue Trail amidst a bunch of large cliffs near the top of a fairly steep little hill.
-The park has carved and helpfully painted yellow signs pointing the way – otherwise, you’d probably miss the rock chair, especially if approaching from the north.
+The park has etched out and helpfully painted yellow signs pointing the way – otherwise, you’d probably miss the rock chair, especially if approaching from the north.
 (Coming up the hill, from the south, your pace will be decidedly slower and the chair provides a perfect little spot to catch your breath.)

 It’s pretty cool; this rock chair.
 It makes you feel like a caveman, relaxing over your woodland domain in the chair you just spent the season chiseling out of sheer boredom.
 Of course, this chair is entirely natural – though its placement certainly feels artificial; sitting out on a flat ledge above a fairly substantial cliff.
-I rather enjoyed hanging out in Indian Chair.
+I rather enjoyed hanging out on Indian Chair.

 Table Rock